-Option Description SCSI Controller (SCSI default) Enables the integrated SCSI subsystem.
+Option Description Primary SCSI Controller (On default) Enables the integrated SCSI subsystem.
 This field displays only when RAID is not detected in the system.
 Off disables the SCSI subsystem.
-Embedded RAID Controller Selects between RAID Enabled , SCSI Enabled, or Off.
-The configurable options vary, depending on whether the optional ROMB key and memory are installed.
-1 With the ROMB key and memory module installed - Select either RAID Enabled or Off.
-1 Without the ROMB key and memory module installed - Select either SCSI Enabled or Off.
+Embedded SATA Controller (On default) Enables the integrated SATA subsystem.
+This field displays only when RAID is not detected in the system.
+Off disables the SATA subsystem.
 IDE CD-ROM Controller (Auto default) Enables the integrated IDE controller.
 When set to Auto , each channel of the integrated IDE controller is enabled if IDE devices are attached to the channel and the external IDE controller is not detected.
 Diskette Controller (Auto default) Enables or disables the system's diskette drive controller.
 When Auto is selected, the system turns off the controller when necessary to accommodate a controller card installed in an expansion slot.
 You can also configure the drive as read-only.
-When using the readonly setting, the drive cannot be used to write to a disk.
+When using the read-only setting, the drive cannot be used to write to a disk.
 USB Controller (On with BIOS support default) Enables or disables the system's USB ports.
 Options are On with BIOS support , On without BIOS support , or Off .
 Disabling the USB ports makes system resources available for other devices.
-Embedded Gb NIC1 (Enabled with PXE default) Enables or disables the system's integrated NIC.
+Embedded Gb NIC (Enabled with PXE default) Enables or disables the system's integrated NIC.
 Options are Enabled without PXE , Enabled with PXE , and Disabled .
 PXE support allows the system to boot from the network.
 Changes take effect after the system reboots.
 MAC Address Displays the MAC address for the integrated 10/100/1000 NIC.
 This field does not have user-selectable settings.
-Embedded Gb NIC2 (Enabled with PXE default) Enables or disables the system's integrated NIC.
-Options are Enabled without PXE , Enabled with PXE , and Disabled .
-PXE support allows the system to boot from the network.
-Changes take effect after the system reboots.
-MAC Address Displays the MAC address for the integrated 10/100/1000 NIC.
-This field does not have user-selectable settings.
 Serial Port 1 (COM1 default) Serial Port 1 options are COM1, COM3, BMC Serial, BMC NIC, and Off.
 If an optional remote access controller (RAC) is installed in the system, RAC is an additional option.
 Serial port 1 shares three usage models.
 For standard usage, serial port 1 attempts to use COM1 first, and then COM3.
-For BMC usage, serial port 1 uses the COM1 address and communication can be either via the serial port or the integrated shared NIC.
+For BMC usage, serial port 1 uses the COM1 address and communication can be either through the Serial port or the integrated shared NIC.
 RAC control uses only the COM1 address.
-NOTE: Off and COM3 are not available options when Console Redirection is set to use serial port 1.
-Speaker (On default) Sets the integrated speaker On or Off.
-A change to this option takes effect immediately (rebooting the system is not required).
+NOTE: Off and COM3 are not available options when Console Redirection is set to use Serial Port 1.
+Parallel Port (378h default) Sets the address for the integrated parallel port.
+The options are 378h, 278h, 3BCh, and Off.
+Parallel Port Mode (PS/2 default) Sets the operating mode for the integrated parallel port.
+The options are PS/2 and AT.
+Speaker (On) Enables or disables the system internal speaker.